 - Develop or update local recovery plan.

 - Be mindful of the nature of CSLFRF as a one-time source of funds when considering ongoing programs that extend beyond the CSLFRF covered period.

 With respect to CSLFRF, municipalities can sign up for email updates from Treasury for any changes to the Rule or FAQs.

-Local governments are required to submit one Interim Report, which will include the local government’s expenditures by category at the summary level.
-The Interim Report will cover spending from the date the local government received funds to July 31, 2021 and is due by August 31, 2021.
-This report is similar to the report required by the Coronavirus Aid, Relief, and Economic Security Act (“CARES”) Coronavirus Relief Fund (“CRF”) with modifications for expenditure categories and the addition of data elements related to specific eligible uses.
+All recipients of CSLFRF funding other than NEUs were required to submit one Interim Report, which included the government’s expenditures by category at the summary level.
+The Interim Report was to cover spending from the date the local government-received funds to July 31, 2021, and was due by August 31, 2021, or 60 days after receiving funding if the funding was received by October 15, 2021.
+This report is similar to the report required by the Coronavirus Aid, Relief, and Economic Security Act (“CARES”) Coronavirus Relief Fund (“CRF”), but with modifications for expenditure categories and the addition of data elements related to specific eligible uses.

-Local governments other than NEUs will be required to submit quarterly project and expenditure reports, including financial data, information on contracts, and subawards over $50,000.
-The first report will cover spending from the date the county receives funds to September 30, 2021, and is due by October 31, 2021.
-Subsequent reports, covering only a single quarter, will be due 30 days after each quarter end.
-These reports are also similar to the reports required by the CRF and feature modifications for expenditure categories and the addition of data elements related to specific eligible uses.
+States, territories, metropolitan cities receiving $10 million or more in CSLFRF funding, and Tribal Governments receiving $30 million or more in CSLFRF funding will be required to submit quarterly project and expenditure reports, including financial data, information on contracts, and subawards over $50,000.
+The first report will cover spending from the date CSLFRF funds are received to December 31, 2021, and is due by January 31, 2022.
+Subsequent reports, covering only a single quarter, will be due 30 days after each quarter’s end.
+These reports are also similar to the reports required by the CRF, but with modifications for expenditure categories and the addition of data elements related to specific eligible uses.